typed-macro/typed-macro/README.md

 vite-plugin-macro wants macros to be transparent to users;
 that is, users can use macros like normal functions.
-So it's essential to write types/comments correctly to provide a friendly develop experience.
+So it's essential to write types/comments correctly to provide a friendly development experience.

 Note that the handler receives three arguments: `ctx`, `babel`, and `helper`.